ARPASMR/CubeR/README.md

 #### 1. Discovery
 Discover the whole Rasdaman environment and get informationas about specific Coverages/Data Cubes (by calling the `GetCapailities` and the 'DescribeCoverage' functionality).

-It is possible to ) by calling the `getCapailities` functionality followed by the respecive URLs.
-The function automatically calls and parses the XML response from the server and collects the data necessary to describe the datasets desired.
-All the data returned by the server is accessible with the functions beginning with **coverage_get_**.
-These are explicitly for retrieving metadata corresponding to each of the coverage.
+All the functions, beginning with **coverage_get_**, are explicitly for retrieving metadata corresponding to each of the coverage.

 #### 2. Get the Data
 Get the Data or download the entire or a part of a raster or a subset of a Coverage.

 The specific function **image from coverage** returns easily either an image or a subset of an image.

 #### 4 Processing/Performe specific query